Why Do Neural Response Generation Models Prefer Universal Replies?: Introduction

 \section{Introduction}

-Past years have witnessed dramatic progress on the application of generative sequential models (also noted as seq2seq learning~\cite{DBLP:conf/nips/SutskeverVL14,DBLP:journals/iclr/BahdanauCB14}) on Neural Response Generation (NRG) fields~\cite{DBLP:journals/iclr/VinyalsL15,DBLP:conf/aaai/SerbanSLCPCB17}.
-Seq2seq model has been proved to be capable of directly generating reply given an open domain query~\cite{DBLP:conf/acl/LiGBSGD16,DBLP:conf/aaai/XingWWLHZM17}.
-Both the relevant words or phrases are automatically selected, and responses' smoothness and fluency are guaranteed through the end-to-end learning.
-Moreover, abundant impressive human-to-machine conversation cases have been presented in many previous studies~\cite{DBLP:conf/aaai/SerbanSBCP16,DBLP:conf/acl/ShangLL15,shao2017generating}.
+Past years have witnessed the dramatic progress on the application of generative sequential models (also noted as Seq2Seq learning~\cite{DBLP:conf/nips/SutskeverVL14,DBLP:journals/iclr/BahdanauCB14}) on Neural Response Generation (NRG) fields~\cite{DBLP:journals/iclr/VinyalsL15,serban2017hierarchical}.
+Seq2Seq model has been proved to be capable of directly generating reply given an open domain query~\cite{DBLP:conf/acl/LiGBSGD16,DBLP:conf/aaai/XingWWLHZM17}.
+Both relevant words or phrases are automatically selected, and smoothness and fluency of responses are guaranteed through the end-to-end learning.
+Moreover, abundant impressive human-to-machine conversation cases have been presented in many previous studies~\cite{DBLP:conf/aaai/SerbanSBCP16,DBLP:conf/acl/ShangLL15,shao2017generating,zhang2018generating}.

-Despite these promising results, current seq2seq architectures of NRG are still far from steadily generating relevant and coherent replies.
-One issue identified by many studies is the \emph{Universal Replies}: the model tends to generate short and general replies which contain limited information, such as ``That's great!'', ``I don't know'', etc.~\cite{DBLP:conf/naacl/LiGBGD16,DBLP:journals/corr/LiMJ16,DBLP:conf/coling/MouSYL0J16,DBLP:conf/aaai/XingWWLHZM17}.
+Despite these promising results, current Sequence-to-Sequence architectures for response generation are still far from steadily generating relevant and coherent replies.
+The essential issue identified by many studies is the \emph{Universal Replies}: the model tends to generate short and general replies which contain limited information, such as ``That's great!'', ``I don't know'', etc.~\cite{DBLP:conf/naacl/LiGBGD16,DBLP:journals/corr/LiMJ16,DBLP:conf/coling/MouSYL0J16,DBLP:conf/aaai/XingWWLHZM17}.
 Intuitively, this problem was attributed to the vast coverage of common replies in the training set and insufficient guiding knowledge in the models' response generation step~\cite{DBLP:conf/coling/MouSYL0J16,shao2017generating}.
-Hence, current efforts mainly focus on introducing external information to the model~\cite{DBLP:conf/coling/MouSYL0J16,DBLP:conf/aaai/XingWWLHZM17}, and encouraging the model to generate diverse responses in the searching space via variational beam search strategies during inference~\cite{shao2017generating,DBLP:conf/naacl/LiGBGD16,DBLP:journals/corr/LiMJ16}.
+Hence, current efforts mainly focus on introducing external information to the model~\cite{DBLP:conf/coling/MouSYL0J16,DBLP:conf/aaai/XingWWLHZM17}, and encouraging the model to generate diverse responses in searching space via variational beam search strategies during inference~\cite{shao2017generating,DBLP:conf/naacl/LiGBGD16,DBLP:journals/corr/LiMJ16}.